Serpenseth/TigerWallet/README.md

 7. Right-click the `installer.nsi` file, and select `Compile NSIS Script`

 You will now have the same installer as in the release section of TigerWallet

+# Troubleshoot

+If you double-click the `.AppImage`, and nothing happens, please read [this section](https://github.com/Serpenseth/TigerWallet?tab=readme-ov-file#linux)

 # Contact
 All comments are welcome!